I always wanted to be a writer.

 Besides writing nonfiction books, I publish essays, book reviews, and articles in newspapers, literary journals, magazines, and anthologies, such as Fourth Genre: Explorations in Nonfiction, The Journal of the Southwest, Childfree Across the Disciplines, and From the Faraway Nearby: Georgia O'Keeffe as Icon.
 I have also published book reviews in Women's Studies and Woman's Art Journal and other publications.

 I am a board member of the Hotchkiss Library of Sharon.
 I am also a member of a long-standing academic seminar for biographers and memoirists, Women Writing Women's Lives, in New York City.
 Other memberships include the Authors Guild and PEN American Center.
-Awarded fellowships at writers' colonies, including the MacDowell Colony, I have also received recognition by inclusion in Who's Who in America.
+I have also been awarded fellowships at writers' colonies, including at MacDowell.

 I live with my husband, painter, and printmaker Robert Kipniss, in the town of Sharon in the hills of northwestern Connecticut.
 It's where I write and garden and he makes prints.